Top 10 things to do in Maine

 There is no better time than the present to get to know Maine.
 And once you do, you'll quickly see that anything Maine lacks in glamour or name recognition it more than makes up for with miles of pristine pine forests, rugged and rocky coastline, steaming seafood, colourful ports, and a culture like none other in the United States.

-When you do make it to this amazing state, here are the top 10 things to do in Maine that I recommend you do.
+When you do make it to this amazing state, here are the top 10 things to do in Maine that we recommend you do.
 You certainly don't have to just stick to these ten, though, not by a long shot.
 You see, being fiercely independent and making your own way is something that Mainers (the preferred name for residents of Maine) pride themselves on, and as a visitor, you'll probably end up adopting this mantra yourself and end up beating your own path.

 Get acquainted with the Acadians